How Much Does Dryer Vent Cleaning Cost? [2025 Data]

 Frequently Asked Questions

 Clean your dryer vent at least once per year to keep your dryer operating efficiently and prevent fires.
-If your dryer is located far from an exterior wall, you may need to increase the frequency of cleanings to twice a year.
-Doing laundry daily for a large household may require an increase to quarterly cleanings to keep the vents and ducts clear of debris.
+If your dryer is located far from an exterior wall, increase the frequency of cleanings to twice a year.
+Doing laundry daily for a large household requires an increase to quarterly cleanings to keep the vents and ducts clear of debris.

 You cannot operate a standard dryer without a properly attached vent hose.
 An unconnected vent forces hot, moist air into your home, which compromises indoor air quality and accelerates mold and mildew growth.
 This unsafe condition not only raises the risk of fires but also leads to extensive repair expenses, as it breaches local building codes that require external venting.